Azure/RGCOPY/rgcopy-docu.md

 !["RGCOPY"](/images/failedAzAccount.png)

 >:bulb: **Tip:** You should run `Connect-AzAccount` immediately before starting a copy to a different region (which might take several hours) because the cached credentials might expire during the runtime of RGCOPY.<BR>Once this happens, yo do not need to start RGCOPY from scratch.
 There is an RGCOPY parameter that allows resuming in this particular case.
-See [Parameters for BLOB Copy](./rgcopy-docu.md#Parameters-for-BLOB-Copy)
+See [Parameters for Remote Copy](./rgcopy-docu.md#Parameters-for-Remote-Copy)

 You can also use an Azure Managed System Identity (MSI) for running RGCOPY.
 Therefore, you have to create a VM (or container) with an MSI.
 Once you have assigned the required roles to the MSI and installed PowerShell and the Az module in the VM, you can run RGCOPY inside the VM.
 In this case, you must run the following command: